llogiq/llogiq.github.io/_posts/2015-07-15-profiling.md

 For now you have a good way to CPU-profile your program with very little overhead and with the option of collecting other very useful statistics.

+Bonus: There is another, newer way to profile applications in linux:
+`perf`.
+It looks and works very much like oprofile (and in my test produced very similar results), but requires root access.
+On the plus side, you get a ncurses- or gtk-based viewer for the annotated source, which is quite nice.

+`perf` was written at a time where oprofile was using an interrupt-based collecting solution.
+In the meantime, oprofile was updated to use the same performance counter collection behavior as perf, so there is quite little difference between both packages.